 And something happened in me too.
 I came to fully embrace the general truths of trauma that cut across experiences.
 I could no longer say, “They have lost so much more than me, I shouldn’t complain.”
 If we do not intentionally address our internal wounds, no matter how they compare to others, those wounds will not heal but fester and do more damage in the long run.
 With this new realization, it became easier for me to share with the students in class bits of my own story, though notably less dramatic.
 They seemed to appreciate my vulnerability and never made me feel judged.

-In North America right now, there is widespread loss.
+In the years of global pandemic and beyond, there is widespread loss.
 For some, it is the unexpected death of a loved one.
-Mourning the loved one is further complicated by the inability to be present during his/her final days or hours.
 Others have lost their jobs and feel helpless to provide for their families.
-Many feel the loss of a sense of security, unaware if leaving home might lead to contracting or spreading a potentially deadly virus.
+Many feel the loss of a sense of security.

 Ways to work through loss

 Now is a good time for people in North America and around the world to find a good listener and to be good listeners.
 Seek out someone who can listen to you without the need to fix your problem, to give advice, or to diminish your struggle through comparison.
 Avoid calling upon friends who feel Christians should never be sad, a sentiment that is not consistent with the breadth of Scripture.
 Find someone who makes you feel safe, heard, and understood.
-It may be through a phone conversation, a discussion across a social distance, or even a small group Zoom call.
+It may be through a phone conversation, a discussion while walking, or even a small group Zoom call.
 For Shelvis and me, sometimes we talk with a friend, and sometimes we talk with a professional counselor.
-While it may look different for each of us, during this unique season, let’s try to ask for and offer the healing gift of listening.
+While it may look different for each of us, let’s try to ask for and offer the healing gift of listening.